Continuous Hochschild Cohomology and Formality: Continuous contraderived categories

-\end{def1} As usually, we would like to have a Hochschild complex which computes Hochschild cohomology but moreover carries the structure of a dg-Lie algebra describing the (continuous) deformations of $A$.
+\end{def1} As usually, we would like to have a Hochschild cocomplex which computes Hochschild cohomology but moreover carries the structure of a dg-Lie algebra describing the (continuous) deformations of $A$.
 Crucially, the existence of the Lie bracket relies on continuity, and does not work for contraderived categories over discrete algebras. \begin{def1} We define the dg $A^e$-module We use the usual formulas induced by the action to obtain a cochain complex $\text{Bar}^{*}(A)$ of dg $A^e$-modules.
 Each $\text{Bar}^{-n}(A)$ is just the tensor product of $A^e$ with $A^{\hat \otimes n}$ so that each $\text{Bar}^{-n}(A)$ is graded-free and hence graded-projective.
-We have the same augmentation as before and also a $\mathbb C$-linear continuous contracting homotopy ($a_0 \otimes ... \otimes a_n \mapsto 1 \otimes a_0 \otimes ... \otimes a_n$) so that
+We have the same augmentation as in the classical setup and also a $\mathbb C$-linear continuous contracting homotopy ($a_0 \otimes ... \otimes a_n \mapsto 1 \otimes a_0 \otimes ... \otimes a_n$) so that

 is a resolution of $A$ by graded-projective $A^e$-modules.
 Similarly, we can define the reduced version $\text{Bar}_{red}^{-n}(A) = A^{op} \hat \otimes (A/ \mathbb K \hat \otimes ... \hat \otimes A/ \mathbb K) \hat \otimes A$.
 We consider the product totalization $\text{Bar}_{red}(A)$. \end{def1} \begin{lemma} Let $M$ be an $A^e$-module.
 Then we have